 Once the chicken is marinated, thread 1 to 2 pieces of chicken onto the soaked skewers and then lightly mist with olive oil spray.
 This will help the chicken from sticking to the grill.

 Next, once your grill has preheated, place the chicken skewers on the grill grates.
-Then cook for 3 to 4 minutes a side or until fully cooked.
+Cook for 3 to 4 minutes a side or until fully cooked.
 As a result the chicken should have beautiful grill marks.

 Finally, serve the chicken satay on a platter with that delicious Thai peanut sauce and sprinkle with finely chopped peanuts, cilantro and sliced green onions.